NixOS/nixpkgs/nixos/doc/manual/contributing-to-this-manual.chapter.md

 Generated paths, e.g. `result/bin/run-hostname-vm` (where `hostname` is a variable or arguments) should be marked as `Ql` inline literals with their variable components marked appropriately.

- - Taking `hostname` from an argument become `.Ql result/bin/run- Ns Ar hostname Ns -vm`
+ - When `hostname` refers to an argument, it becomes `.Ql result/bin/run- Ns Ar hostname Ns -vm`
- - Taking `hostname` from a variable otherwise defined becomes `.Ql result/bin/run- Ns Va hostname Ns -vm`
+ - When `hostname` refers to a variable, it becomes `.Ql result/bin/run- Ns Va hostname Ns -vm`

 ### Code examples and other commands {#ssec-contributing-nixos-tools-code-examples}